intmus/inttheory19-20/_16-intro-to-modulation/c1-ex-otherdiatonicmod.md

 [F,A,] [D,=B,] [C,C] [E,C]| [F,C] [G,=B,] H[C,2G,]|]{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

+### Conclusions

 We first hear the modulation on the second beat of the fifth measure.
-This B diminished triad is not diatonic to the original key of B-flat major but becomes the vii<sup>o</sup> chord of the new key of C minor.
+The B diminished triad is not diatonic to the original key of B-flat major but becomes the vii<sup>o</sup> chord of the new key of C minor.
 If you try to find a common chord pivot by looking at the chord before the modulation point (the place where you first hear the modulation), you will notice that the F major chord works in B-flat major, but not in the new key of C minor in which F minor is the diatonic iv chord.

 Even though there is no common chord pivot available, this excerpt still relies on the voice-leading and a functional progression to modulate.
 The listener expects the F major triad (m.5, beat 1) to resolve to a B-flat triad.
-Instead, Bach alters one pitch from the B-flat triad turning the B-flat triad into a B diminshed triad, and thereby creates a pivot on a secondary function.
+Instead, Bach alters one pitch from the B-flat triad turning the B-flat triad into a B diminished triad, and thereby creates a pivot on a secondary function.
 This is a *secondary function pivot modulation*.

 We label these using the same bracket system that we use for common chord pivot modulations, but one or both of the chords will be a secondary function.
-In this case, the top part of the bracket will contain "vii<sup>o6</sup>/ii", and the bottom part will containg "c:vii<sup>o6</sup>".
+In this case, the top part of the bracket will contain "vii<sup>o6</sup>/ii", and the bottom part will containing "c: vii<sup>o6</sup>".

 #### Secondary function pivot modulation principles

 - Functions like all pivot modulations in that it relies on a functional progression on both sides of the pivot chord.
 - Unlike common chord pivot modulations, there will not be a chord that is common to both keys before the modulation point.
 This then necessitates pivoting on a secondary chord.
 - Typically occurs mid-phrase because of its reliance on a functional progression on both sides of the pivot.

-## Direct modulation
+## Direct modulation (or phrase modulation)

 Analyze the following chorale excerpt.
 While you should be able to find a common chord pivot, how strong are the progressions on either side of the pivot?
 What aspect of the music mitigates the strangeness of these progressions?
 In other words, why doesn't this sound like a "bad" progression leading into the modulation point?
 (Hint: Even though our MIDI playback does not play the fermatas, you should consider that the choir would breathe after the natural resolution of that phrase.
 Play it on piano if you are able to simulate this.)